XENONnT/appletree/docs/source/basics/general.rst

 The idea of appletree is quite simple, but there are several things need special attention.
 First, the model is usually very hard to express in an analytical form, thus the model is usually realized by doing simulations.
-Second, there can be multiple models to describe different calibration data, e.g. ER model and NR model etc. Last, the dataset is usually not pure, meaning that it's consist of events from different mechanism, which could be AC, wall events.
+Second, models can be different to describe different calibration data, e.g. ER model and NR model etc. Last, the dataset is usually not pure, meaning that it's consist of events from different mechanism, which could be AC, wall events.